 At September 30, 2002, all debt investments were grade 3 under the 1-to-4 loan grading system.
 The rating of 3 on the 1-4 system means that the portfolio companies were performing as agreed and they have paid on time.
-Using the expanded scale, at December 31, 2002 the average debt security was risk rated 7.5 for all debt securities and the weighted average risk rating was 7.5 for the all debt securities.
-The highest rated loan was 9.0 and the lowest was 6.0.
-The above scale gives an indication of the probability of default and the magnitude of the loss if there is a default using the expanded risk rating scale.
+Using the expanded scale, at December 31, 2002 and March 31, 2003, the average, weighted average and highest rated loan and lowest rated loan were as follows: